jeria93/scrum-guide/README.md

 - Complexity was estimated through discussions and Planning Poker
 - Story Points was a great way to rate the level of difficulty before dividing the user story into tasks

+### The development process

+- Product Backlog
+- Sprint Backlog
+- In Progress
+- In Review
+- Done

+### Breaking down the User Story into tasks

+The User Story:
+- As a new user, I want to be able to register an account in the aoo so i can log in and use the services.